HL7/fhir-shorthand/input/pagecontent/index.md

 Some of the features already under consideration include (in no particular order):

+* **Round-Tripping** Currently there is no mature tool to translate existing FHIR artifacts into FSH.
+There is also a tool under development, [FSH Food](https://github.com/lantanagroup/fshfood), that converts StructureDefinitions into FSH.

+* **Web-Based SUSHI** The underlying architecture of SUSHI is compatible with future server-based deployment, potentially providing an interactive experience with FSH and SUSHI.

 * **Slicing Support:** Currently, slicing requires the user to specify discriminator type, path, and slicing rules.
 It is anticipated that a future version of SUSHI will handle most slicing situations without explicit declarations by the user.
 To enable this, FHIR Shorthand will specify a set of algorithms that can be used to infer slicing discriminators based on the nature of the slices.
 We have nicknamed this “Ginsu Slicing” for the amazing 1980’s TV knife that slices through anything.

 * **Multiple Language Support:** At present, FSH supports only one language.
 In the future, FSH and SUSHI may introduce mechanisms for generating IGs in multiple languages.

 * **Capability Statements:** Currently, you can create a CapabilityStatement as an instance (using `InstanceOf: CapabilityStatement`) but FSH does nothing to help populate that instance.
 There may be more [interesting approaches](https://chat.fhir.org/#narrow/stream/215610-shorthand/topic/CapabilityStatement) that create CapabilityStatements more directly from requirements.
-Creative approaches and purpose-specific syntax could also be employed for other conformance resources such as SearchParameter.
+Creative approaches and purpose-specific syntax could also be employed for other conformance resources such as SearchParameter and OperationDefinition.

 * **Nested Path Syntax:** While FSH is very good at expressing profiling rules, the current path grammar is cumbersome for populating resources with nested arrays.
 An example is populating the items in Questionnaires, where each item can contain sub-items.
 While not suggesting that FSH adopt YAML, it is worth noting that a syntax like YAML is much more concise in this type of situation.
 Additional syntax is under consideration.